cazala/coin-hive/README.md

 ## API

-- `CoinHive(siteKey[, options])`: Returns a promise of a `Miner` instance.
+* `CoinHive(siteKey[, options])`: Returns a promise of a `Miner` instance.
 It requires a [CoinHive Site Key](https://coinhive.com/settings/sites).
 The `options` object is optional and may contain the following properties:

-  - `username`: Set a username for the miner.
+  * `username`: Set a username for the miner.
 See [CoinHive.User](https://coinhive.com/documentation/miner#coinhive-user).

-  - `interval`: Interval between `update` events in ms. Default is `1000`.
+  * `interval`: Interval between `update` events in ms. Default is `1000`.

-  - `port`: Port for the miner server.
+  * `port`: Port for the miner server.
 Default is `3002`.

-  - `host`: Host for the miner server.
+  * `host`: Host for the miner server.
 Default is `localhost`.

-  - `threads`: Number of threads.
+  * `threads`: Number of threads.
 Default is `navigator.hardwareConcurrency` (number of CPU cores).

+  * `throttle`: The fraction of time that threads should be idle.
+Default is `0`.

-  - `proxy`: Puppeteer's proxy socket 5/4 (ie: `socks5://127.0.0.1:9050`).
+  * `proxy`: Puppeteer's proxy socket 5/4 (ie: `socks5://127.0.0.1:9050`).

-  - `launch`: The options that will be passed to `puppeteer.launch(options)`.
+  * `launch`: The options that will be passed to `puppeteer.launch(options)`.
 See [Puppeteer Docs](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).

-  - `pool`: This allows you to use a different pool.
+  * `pool`: This allows you to use a different pool.
 It has to be an [Stratum](https://en.bitcoin.it/wiki/Stratum_mining_protocol) based pool.
 This object must contain the following properties:

-      - `host`: The pool's host.
+    * `host`: The pool's host.

-      - `port`: The pool's port.
+    * `port`: The pool's port.

-      - `pass`: The pool's password.
+    * `pass`: The pool's password.
 If not provided the default one is `"x"`.

-  - `devFee`: A donation to send to the developer.
+  * `devFee`: A donation to send to the developer.
 Default is `0.001` (0.1%).

-- `miner.start()`: Connect to the pool and start mining.
+* `miner.start()`: Connect to the pool and start mining.
 Returns a promise that will resolve once the miner is started.

-- `miner.stop()`: Stop mining and disconnect from the pool.
+* `miner.stop()`: Stop mining and disconnect from the pool.
 Returns a promise that will resolve once the miner is stopped.

-- `miner.kill()`: Stop mining, disconnect from the pool, shutdown the server and close the headless browser.
+* `miner.kill()`: Stop mining, disconnect from the pool, shutdown the server and close the headless browser.
 Returns a promise that will resolve once the miner is dead.

-- `miner.on(event, callback)`: Specify a callback for an event.
+* `miner.on(event, callback)`: Specify a callback for an event.
 The event types are:

-  - `update`: Informs `hashesPerSecond`, `totalHashes` and `acceptedHashes`.
+  * `update`: Informs `hashesPerSecond`, `totalHashes` and `acceptedHashes`.

-  - `open`:	The connection to our mining pool was opened.
+  * `open`: The connection to our mining pool was opened.
 Usually happens shortly after miner.start() was called.

-  - `authed`:	The miner successfully authed with the mining pool and the siteKey was verified.
+  * `authed`: The miner successfully authed with the mining pool and the siteKey was verified.
 Usually happens right after open.

-  - `close`:	The connection to the pool was closed.
+  * `close`: The connection to the pool was closed.
 Usually happens when miner.stop() was called.

-  - `error`:	An error occured.
+  * `error`: An error occured.
 In case of a connection error, the miner will automatically try to reconnect to the pool.

-  - `job`:	A new mining job was received from the pool.
+  * `job`: A new mining job was received from the pool.

-  - `found`:	A hash meeting the pool's difficulty (currently 256) was found and will be send to the pool.
+  * `found`: A hash meeting the pool's difficulty (currently 256) was found and will be send to the pool.

-  - `accepted`:	A hash that was sent to the pool was accepted.
+  * `accepted`: A hash that was sent to the pool was accepted.

-- `miner.rpc(methodName, argsArray)`: This method allows you to interact with the CoinHive miner instance.
+* `miner.rpc(methodName, argsArray)`: This method allows you to interact with the CoinHive miner instance.
 It returns a Promise that resolves the the value of the remote method that was called.
 The miner instance API can be [found here](https://coin-hive.com/documentation/miner#miner-is-running).
 Here's an example:

 ```js
 var miner = await CoinHive('SITE_KEY');